VG Butterfly Strategy

 VG thesis for this butterfly

-The market-implied 1-standard-deviation range for VG extends from approximately $11.18 on the downside to $17.28 on the upside.
+The market-implied 1-standard-deviation range for VG extends from approximately $11.60 on the downside to $16.44 on the upside.
 A VG long call butterfly is a pinning play: it pays maximum at the middle strike if VG settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current VG IV rank near 51.98% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on VG should anchor more to the directional view and the expected-move geometry.
+Current VG IV rank near 10.48% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on VG at 60.30%.
 As a Energy name, VG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to VG-specific events.

 VG butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 VG positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move VG alongside the broader basket even when VG-specific fundamentals are unchanged.
 Always rebuild the position from current VG chain quotes before placing a trade.